 Virtual reality is offering a treatment to those suffering from some form of anxiety, with researchers at the Center of Mental Health at Würzburg University Hospital using cognitive behavioural therapy to deliberately expose patients to anxious situations.

-In the trial, 39 participants faced their fears of heights through virtual reality and the scientists discovered that their real-life vertigo was eased by using the technology.
+In the trial in September 2017, 39 participants faced their fears of heights through virtual reality and the scientists discovered that their real-life vertigo was eased by using the technology.

 "The findings demonstrate that all participants benefit considerably from the therapy in virtual reality and the positive effects of the intervention are still clearly visible even after three months,” said Professor Dr. Martin J. Herrmann.